AresMUSH/ares-docker/README.md

 You should now be able to connect to your game on localhost:4201 and connect to the web portal at http://localhost:4200.

-> Note: Use the game's `shutdown` command before stopping the container, to ensure the database has a chance to save all your latest changes.
+> Note: If you have trouble connecting, try setting the `bind_address` field in `server.yml` to "0.0.0.0" and then restart the game.

+# Database

+Your database will be saved in `data/dump.rdb`.

+The database saves every few minutes.
+If you want to ensure it's saved before stopping the container, just use the `db/save` command.